VirtualPlanetaryLaboratory/vplanet/examples/Corot-7/README.rst

    shows the slightly non-zero eccentricities for planet b and c decaying towards 0 near the end of the simulation.
 Lower left: Semi-major axis evolution of CoRoT-7 c.
-Lower right: Difference between the longitudes of pericenters of CoRoT-7 b and c.
+Lower right: Difference between the longitudes of pericenter of CoRoT-7 b and c.
 In the inset, we display both planets becoming apsidally locked within 3 Myr due to tidal damping.